 install and configure Ozeki NG SMS

-receive SMS messages from an FTP server.
-Detailed instructions with
+receive SMS messages from an FTP server through diferent protocols.

-screenshots will be provided on how to install and configure the
+Detailed instructions with screenshots will be provided on how to install

-FTP user and you will find further information on the various file
+and configure the Extended FTP user and you will find further information on

 send and receive messages using text files.
 It works as follows:

-if there is an incoming message, the FTP user creates a text file
+if there is an incoming message, the Extended FTP user creates a text file

 for this message and places it into the incoming directory on the

-into the outgoing directory on the ftp server.
-The FTP user will
+into the outgoing directory on the FTP server.
+The Extended FTP user will

 messages to be sent.
 If it finds messages it will send out them as SMS

 messages.
-After sending out the messages, the FTP user place them
+After sending out the messages, the Extended FTP user place them

 into "Sent", "Delivered" or "Failed" folders according to their

-you specify them correctly for the FTP user in the respective edit
+you specify them correctly for the Extended FTP user in the respective edit

 boxes containing the paths in the General tab of the